IvoNet/scooch/README.md

 ## NOTE:
-It seams that Versioning is not as it should be in the JS world :-( I checked this application in when it worked! not a few month later I checked it out again to make a small change and it does not work again.
+It seams that Versioning is not as it should be in the JS world :-( I checked this application in when it worked! not a few month later I checked it out again to make a small change and it does not work anymore?!?!
 Seems that I forgot to remember on which version NodeJs and NPM and stuff I build it.
 Have to fix it again hehe.